zwChan/ycache-magic/README.md

   - Make a package using Maven: mvn package, you will get a package named "ycache-magic-0.0.1-SNAPSHOT.jar"
   - Download the Ycap from Github, ?
   - Run Ycap to capture a log file on your memcached server following Ycap's docs.
-  - Put the log file to the hadoop hdfs, Ycache-magic will read data from hdfs.
+  - Put the log file to the hadoop hdfs, Ycache-magic will read data from hdfs(Of course you can use local file system).
   - Download Zeppelin from Github: https://github.com/NFLabs/zeppelin.git
   - Start your Zeppelin following its docs.
 Zeppelin use its local Spark service by default, If you want to analyze faster, you can attach Zeppelin to a Spark cluster.
-  - Add the "ycache-magic-0.0.1-SNAPSHOT.jar" to the configuration of Zeppelin: Add a line [export ADD_JARS="/root/scala/event.jar,/root/scala/ycache-magic-0.0.1-SNAPSHOT.jar"] to ${Zeppelin-root}/ conf/zeppelin-env.sh.
+  - Add the "ycache-magic-0.0.1-SNAPSHOT.jar" to the configuration of Zeppelin: Add a line "export ADD_JARS="${the path of the jar}/ycache-magic-0.0.1-SNAPSHOT.jar" to ${Zeppelin root}/ conf/zeppelin-env.sh, so that zeppelin can recognize the ycache-magic class.
-  - Copy the directory [${ycache-magic root}/notebook/2AF7SPXXX] to [${Zeppelin root}/notebook]
+  - Copy the directory [${ycache-magic root}/notebook/2AF7SPXXX] to [${Zeppelin root}/notebook].
+This a page to show the result of analysis.
   - Restart Zeppelin
-  - Go to the website of Zeppelin (http://localhost:8080 by default), get into "Cache Magic" page.
+  - Go to the website of Zeppelin (http://localhost:8080 by default), get into "Cache Magic" notebook..
-  - Fill the "cache file" with the location of your log file in hdfs, then click the "run" beside the title of "Cache Magic"
+  - Fill the "cache file" with the location of your log file in hdfs, then click the "run" icon beside the title of "Cache Magic"
   - [Option]Specify the poolInfo.
 The pool info is specify by a file in hdfs.
 Each line of the file indicates the pool that server or client IP/Port belong to. e.g.